 • Egg Whites: 88% water and 10% protein

 Egg whites can be whipped to add lots of tiny air bubbles and aerate/rise your mixture.
-Yolks can be whipped to add lots of tiny water pockets adding stability to your mixture.
+Yolks can be beaten to add lots of little water pockets, adding stability to your mixture.

 How do eggs stabilize your baked goods?

-When eggs are beaten and the molecules unfold, water gets trapped between the bonds of protein, thickening your batters and helping the baked goods from collapsing.
-When you add heat, the eggs coagulate causing the egg to change from a liquid to a semisolid or solid.
+When eggs are beaten and the molecules unfold, water gets trapped between the protein bonds, thickening your batters and helping the baked goods from collapsing.
+When you add heat, the eggs coagulate, changing from a liquid to a semisolid or solid.